AzureAD/microsoft-authentication-library-for-objc/README.md

 - Register application in the Microsoft Entra External ID for customers.
 - Enable public client flow.
-- Create a sign-in and sign-out user flow in the Microsoft Entra External ID for customers.
+- Create a sign in and sign out user flow in the Microsoft Entra External ID for customers.
 - Associate your application with the user flow.
 - Update a sample native iOS mobile application to use your own Microsoft Entra External ID for customers tenant details.
 - Run and test the sample native iOS mobile application.